Fools and Heroes: Classes

 Fools and Heroes has three different concepts which are analogous to character classes in other games.

 Most characters will be members of at least one of the eight guilds.
 Guilds are most similar to character classes in other games; advancement within the guilds allows PCs access to different skills.

 The Guild of Scouts allows the finding of traps and tracking footprints.
 They usually wear leather armour.

 The Guild of Mercenaries are the front line of a battle, protecting their allies and usually suited with metal armour.

 The Guild of Alchemists spend their time away from adventures (known as downtime) brewing potions for use in the field.
 Some typical potions include those used to heal a wound instantly, to protect yourself from a single blow, or even become invisible for a short time.

 The Guild of Blacksmiths, much like Alchemists, use their downtime to make armour and weapons for adventurers, but they can also repair armour out in the field, making them very useful in a tough fight.

 The Guild of Physicians are the medicinal healers of the FnH world.
-Using their different drugs, they can heal wounds, stitch up cuts, and even reattach a severed limb.
+Using their different medicines, they can heal wounds, stitch up cuts, and even reattach a severed limb.
 Physicians are worth their weight in gold on any party.

-The Law Guild ensures that the laws of the King, Robert Blackstone, are followed at all times.
+The Law Guild ensures that the laws of Ithron, are followed at all times.
 Guards, who are found in cities, and Foresters, who are usually in the wilds, can issue arrest warrants, check adventurers for their permits, and also declare people Outlawed.

 Secondly, there are seven Churches of the Gods of the light which PC's may join.
 PC's may choose the level to which they devote themselves to their God.
 They may be lay worshippers, known as Kindred, join the martial arm of the church known as the Devoted, or join the Priesthood itself.
 Each level of worship carries its own set of responsibilities and benefits.